haywirecoder/homebridge-envisalink-ademco/README.md

 * To receive updates for RF Low battery, AC failure, Low Panel Battery and Bypass reporting must be enabled for the Envisakit module.
 Refer to https://www.eyezon.com/EZMAIN/evl4honeywell.php section "Panel Programming Options".

-Please Note: I recommended not using the master user or installer code in the configure file.
+Please Note: It is recommended not to use the master user or installer code in the configure file.
 Create a separate alarm user with the proper access permissions (please refer to your panel guide).

 ## Configuration options